arangodb/docs/3.8/aql/operations-window.md

 | 2021-05-25 08:00:00 | xh458   |  25 |             25 |        100 |
 | 2021-05-25 07:45:00 | xh458   |  30 |             25 |        100 |

-The range based window syntax required the input rows to be sorted by the row value.
-To ensure correctness of the result, the AQL optimizer will automatically insert a `SORT` statement into the query in front of the `WINDOW` statement.
-The optimizer may be able to optimize away that `SORT` statement later if a sorted index is present on the group criteria.

-### Duration Syntax
+### Duration-based Aggregation

+Aggregating by time intervals is a subtype of range-based aggregation that uses the second syntax form of `WINDOW` but with ISO durations.

 To support `WINDOW` frames over time-series data the `WINDOW` operation may calculate timestamp offsets using positive ISO 8601 duration strings, like `P1Y6M` (1 year and 6 months) or `PT12H30M` (12 hours and 30 minutes).
 Also see [Date functions](functions-date.html#comparison-and-calculation).
+In contrast to the ISO 8601 standard, week components may be freely combined with other components.
+For example, `P1WT1H` and `P1M1W` are both valid.
+Fractional values are only supported for seconds, and only with up to three decimals after the separator, i.e., millisecond precision.
+For example, `PT0.123S` is a valid duration while `PT0.5H` and `PT0.1234S` are not.

 Durations can be specified separately in `following` and `preceding`.
 If such a duration is used, then the attribute value of the current document must be a number and is treated as numeric **timestamp in milliseconds**.
+The range is inclusive.
 If either bound is not specified, it is treated as an empty duration (i.e., `P0D`).

 The following query demonstrates the use of window frames to compute rolling sums and averages over observations in the last 30 minutes (inclusive), based